M&A Fee Guide

 "What happens if the deal falls through?"

 Tell us about your deal.
-Alex Lubyansky will personally review your situation and provide a transparent fee estimate.
+Alex Lubyansky will personally review your situation and help you understand the scope and costs involved.

 Frequently Asked Questions

 Comprehensive M&A attorney fees should cover: Letter of Intent drafting/review and negotiation, due diligence management and legal review, purchase agreement drafting and negotiation, ancillary documents (employment agreements, non-competes, escrow agreements), closing coordination and document preparation, and post-closing support.
-Ask your attorney exactly what's included - some firms charge separately for each phase, which can significantly increase total cost.
+Ask your attorney exactly what is included, as some firms charge separately for each phase.

 Is it worth paying for an M&A attorney when buying a business?

 Yes.
-M&A attorney fees typically represent 1-3% of deal value.
-A single legal mistake - such as missing an undisclosed liability, accepting inadequate indemnification, or signing a purchase agreement with weak representations - can cost 10-50% of the deal value.
-The average post-closing dispute costs $200,000-$500,000 to resolve.
+M&A attorney fees represent a small fraction of deal value.
+A single legal mistake, such as missing an undisclosed liability, accepting inadequate indemnification, or signing a purchase agreement with weak representations, can cost many times what you would have spent on competent legal counsel.
 An experienced M&A attorney prevents these problems before they occur.

 Can I use my regular business attorney for a business acquisition?

 You can, but it's risky.
-General business attorneys handle M&A transactions infrequently - maybe a few per year.
-M&A specialists handle them monthly and know current market terms, common deal structures, and the negotiation tactics that protect clients.
-Using a general attorney for a business acquisition is like using a family doctor for surgery - they understand the basics, but you want a specialist for something this consequential.
+General business attorneys handle M&A transactions infrequently, maybe a few per year.
+M&A specialists handle them regularly and know current market terms, common deal structures, and the negotiation tactics that protect clients.
+Using a general attorney for a business acquisition is like using a family doctor for surgery.
+They understand the basics, but you want a specialist for something this consequential.

-How can I reduce M&A attorney costs without cutting corners?
+How can I manage M&A attorney costs effectively?

-Three proven strategies: (1) Choose a fixed-fee firm so costs are predictable and typically lower, (2) Engage your attorney early - firms spend more time and money fixing problems created by unsigned LOIs or poorly structured deals than they would on doing it right initially, (3) Be organized with your documents - having financials, contracts, and corporate records ready for due diligence reduces attorney time significantly.
+Three proven strategies: (1) Ask about fee structures upfront so you understand how costs are calculated before you engage, (2) Engage your attorney early, as firms spend more time fixing problems created by unsigned LOIs or poorly structured deals than they would on doing it right initially, (3) Be organized with your documents, because having financials, contracts, and corporate records ready for due diligence reduces attorney time significantly.

 Alex Lubyansky on every deal • Experienced M&A Counsel • Nationwide